scikit-build/scikit-build-core/README.md

 # the native builder (not the setuptools plugin).
 cmake.source-dir = "."

-# The build targets to use when building the project.
-Empty builds the default
-# target.
+# DEPRECATED in 0.10; use build.targets instead.
-cmake.targets = []
+cmake.targets = ""

 # DEPRECATED in 0.8; use version instead.
 ninja.minimum-version = ""